 Photo by Richard Stevens

 The Green Bay National Railroad Museum displays over 70 locomotives, train cars and exhibits.
 Get an up close look at the world's largest steam locomotive, Union Pacific's 4-8-8-4 Big Boy, No. 4017.
 You can sit inside the cab of one of only 8 preserved engines of the original 25 that were built before they were retired in 1959.
 Additional steam locomotives on display at the museum include the Superior & Ishpeming 2-8-0, No. 23, the Soo Line 4-6-2, No. 2718, and the AT&SF 2-10-4, No. 5017.
+A General Motors Aerotrain is also on display.
 Guided tours of the museum are also available.

 Wisconsin's largest auto museum, also is home to the 1913 Alco Soo Line 2-8-2, #1003.
 The Soo 1003 locomotive operates on mainline rails hauling trains of various kinds and makes appearances in a variety of public events.